Local and Global in Environmental Governance

-This book analyzes a variety of approaches to environmental governance approaches that balance the local and the global in order to encourage new, more flexible frameworks of global governance.
-On the theoretical level, it draws on insights from the field of science and technology studies to enrich our understanding of environmental and development politics.
+This book analyzes a variety of environmental-governance approaches that balance the local and the global in order to encourage new, more flexible frameworks of global governance.
+On the theoretical level, it draws on insights from the field of science and technology studies to enrich our understanding of environmental-development politics.
 On the pragmatic level, it discusses the design of institutions and processes to address problems of environmental governance that increasingly refuse to remain within national boundaries.

 The cases in the book display the crucial relationship between knowledge and power—the links between the ways we understand environmental problems and the ways we manage them—and illustrate the different paths by which knowledge-power formations are arrived at, contested, defended, or set aside.
 By examining how local and global actors ranging from the World Bank to the Makah tribe in the Pacific Northwest respond to the contradictions of globalization, the authors identify some of the conditions for creating more effective engagement between the global and the local in environmental governance.

-—Frederick H. Buttel, William H. Sewell Professor of Rural Sociology and Professor of Environmental Studies, University of Wisconsin, Madison
+William H. Sewell Professor of Rural Sociology and Professor of Environmental Studies, University of Wisconsin Madison